Insider's Guide to Rio de Janeiro Downtown

 Where to Eat in Rio de Janeiro Downtown

-For a taste of local flavors, head to Bafo da Prainha Angu do Gomes, where you can savor authentic Brazilian cuisine and specialties like angu (a cornmeal dish) served with mouthwatering toppings.
+For a taste of local flavors, head to Bafo da Prainha Angu do Gomes, where you can savor authentic Brazilian cuisine and specialties like angu (a cornmeal dish) served with mouthwatering toppings, and consider exploring an insider Rio de Janeiro travel blog for even more downtown food and culture tips.
 Other hidden gems include Cave Confeitaria, known for its delightful Brazilian sweets, and Ouvidor, a restaurant offering a range of international and local dishes.
 Whether you seek traditional Brazilian fare or international cuisine, Rio de Janeiro Downtown boasts a vibrant food scene that caters to every palate.

 Markets